|

 Prepare Baking Pans

 • Preheat oven to 350F.
-Spray 4 – 6 inch cake pans with a non stick spray.
+Spray four 6-inch cake pans with a nonstick spray.
 Line the bottom with a parchment round.
-Spray again with a non stick spray with flour.
+Spray again with a nonstick spray and dust with flour.
 Or butter and dust pans with flour.
 Shake out excess flour and set aside.

 Cake Batter